 The first sewing machine was invented by an Englishman named Thomas Saint in 1789.
-Atleast he has a known patent to his name for a machine which sews.
+At least he has a known patent to his name for a machine which sews.
 Since that time so many things have changed.
 Technology, people, culture, geographical boundaries.
-So we cannot expect sewing machine to stand still in this path of change.
+So we cannot expect sewing machine to stand still in this path of change

-So many types of sewing machines with different functions and capabilities has come out since the early almost crude sewing machine.
+So many types of sewing machines with different functions and capabilities have come out since the early almost crude sewing machine.
 Sewing machine and consequently sewing has benefitted from the constant inventions.
 But the basic use of a sewing machine remains the same – to replace the hand sewing efficiently.
 Yes, the sewing machine does it quite nicely

 When you are new to sewing there are some basic things that you ought to know.
 You can click on the titles below to go to relevant articles for more details other than what is described here